 The answers that you will get vary significantly.
 There are the sage, done-and-experienced adults (mostly parents) who write hundreds of op-eds on why expensive universities are simply not worth it.
 Then there are the high school seniors themselves, some of which discard full scholarships to state schools and opt for the expensive, highly ranked schools and some of which choose the full scholarship.
 Don’t expect a “right” answer coming from these people’s experiences and opinion.
 At best, it’s advice for your life decision and at worse, it’s reassurance that someone has made the decision that you are erring on.

 The main points that I’ve gleaned from those I’ve talked to, personal experience, and some good ole’ googling is that more prestigious universities tend to have a higher “caliber” of students and more resources.
 That being said, many state schools have smaller honors programs that essentially function as a mini Ivy League with many more opportunities open and available to their students.
 College is mostly about grasping for opportunities, and when those opportunities are directly laid in front of you, it gets quite easier to move forward and succeed.
+A very important part of going to university is choosing the accommodation as you need to be sure it’s in the best location and also of the best quality, we used this Student Accommodation in Southampton which was fantastic.

 However, many of the articles stating that state schools can get you to the same place as a highly prestigious one are likely stretching it.
 The fact is you will never come across someone who has been able to live their undergraduate experience twice, once at a state school and once at a ranked school with the same life experiences prior.
 Higher ranked universities naturally have a sort of self confidence built in to many of its students and prides themselves on their connections.
 While employers may not always judge a candidate based on their university (but let’s be real, they probably do), the amount of experience that a candidate has is imperative.
 And experiences come from prime opportunities which tends to be directly correlated with a university’s resources.
 That is, if you are not an enthusiastic go-getter in paving your ambitious career, which is far more people than you might think.